Frequently Asked Questions

 Verifying HOSTS File Entries

-The HOSTS file entries are verified prior to each new update.
-This
+The HOSTS file entries are verified prior to each new

-in some cases the hosting server is down, thus returns no DNS.
+removed or commented.
+In some cases the hosting server is down, thus returns no DNS.
 In

 other cases the domain may have been suspended for abuse, or the